How to Get FHA Approval on a Condo

 Even though the project is not presently FHA-approved, more

-recent FHA condo approval rules make it feasible to get an FHA loan
+recent FHA condo approval rules make getting an FHA loan for a

 The FHA examines six elements for this form of FHA spot approval: